sam-mg/QuantumQuest-Qonnect/README.md

 Welcome to **pwn.college** repository!
 Here, you'll find a collection of challenges sourced from the [pwn.college](https://pwn.college), along with detailed write-ups showcasing solutions and insights.

 - **About**
-  - *pwn.college* is a website offering a variety of challenges and dojos covering different topics related to security, exploitation, and more.
+  - *[pwn.college](https://pwn.college)* is a website offering a variety of challenges and dojos covering different topics related to security, exploitation, and more.
   - This repository serves as a hub for challenges extracted from the website, accompanied by comprehensive write-ups detailing solution approaches and insights.

 - **Challenges**
-  - Explore a diverse range of challenges sourced from the pwn.college website.
+  - Explore a diverse range of challenges sourced from the [pwn.college](https://pwn.college).
   - Each challenge provides an opportunity to hone your skills in various areas of security and exploitation.

 - **Write-ups**